-The Uptown Entertainment and Development Corporation’s office will be closed until April 30,2020.
+The Uptown Entertainment and Development Corporation’s office is open.

 We will continue our programs such as WYJN FM, Youth food distribution, Community Planning.